HL7/cqf-recommendations/input/pagecontent/documentation-approach-09-methods-of-implementation.md

 8. Related actions can be cyclic, either directly, or indirectly.
 (NOTE: This means in particular that execution environments must take care to guard against runaway and infinite loops)
 9. Only one action can specify a `trigger`, all other action execution occurs through either child or related actions

+In addition, when a request is referenced by a RequestGroup, then its intent must be `option`, and it is treated as part of the overall RequestGroup, implying that the intent of the request is established by the intent of the RequestGroup.
+For PlanDefinition apply processing, this means the returned RequestGroup will have an intent of `proposal`, while all the referenced requests will have an intent of `option`, and when the "options" are selected by the user or application for processing into a Plan, Order, or Event, they will no longer be part of the RequestGroup, will have an intent of Plan or Order as appropriate, and will be independent requests at that point.

 ##### Enabled vs Known Content

 When used as a knowledge artifact, a PlanDefinition only describes a specific expected process.
 The cpg-enabled extension is used to indicate that the PlanDefinition is not only registered (or _known_) but is active in the sense that its behavior is active and will be applied by the system.